stevenstalder/GRU-Protein-Analysis/README.md

 ## Usage

-All essential libraries for the execution of the code are provided in the environment_gpu.yml file from which a new conda environment can be created.
+All essential libraries for the execution of the code are provided in the environment.yml file from which a new conda environment can be created (Linux only).

 ### Run the code